 Pneumomediastinum is air in the mediastinum.
-The mediastinum is the space in the middle of the chest, between the lungs.
+The mediastinum is the space in the middle of the chest, between the lungs and around the heart.

 Pneumomediastinum is uncommon.
 The condition can be caused by injury or disease.
 Most often, it occurs when air leaks from any part of the lung or airways into the mediastinum.

 Increased pressure in the lungs or airways may be caused by: